mpudil/projects/README.md

 #### BYUTV
 Use of SAS and Proc SQL to clean BYU TV viewership data.

+#### Cardio
+Using data from the Framingham, Massachusetts cohort health study, and accounting for within-subject correlation, I determine the effect of smoking, age, and other factors on risk of Tachycardia, and use the model to determine that smoking has a greater effect on heart rate (and therefore increased risk of Tachycardia) than aging 10 years (specifically from age 35 to age 45).

 #### Climate Analysis

 Uses SARIMA model to predict temperature anomalies in the next few years.